abhaysobhanan/abhaysobhanan.github.io/_pages/about.md

 <section class="about-intro">
   <p>
-    I am an incoming Assistant Professor in the Decision Sciences area at the
+    I am an Assistant Professor in the Decision Sciences area at the
     <a href="https://www.iimb.ac.in">Indian Institute of Management Bangalore</a>.
-    I recently defended my PhD dissertation in Industrial Engineering at the University of South Florida in June 2025, where I conducted my doctoral research under the guidance of Dr. <a href="http://www.eng.usf.edu/~hcharkhgard/">Hadi Gard</a> and
+    I completed my PhD in Industrial Engineering at the University of South Florida in July 2025, where I conducted my doctoral research under the guidance of Dr. <a href="http://www.eng.usf.edu/~hcharkhgard/">Hadi Gard</a> and
     Dr. <a href="https://www.chkwon.net">Changhyun Kwon</a>.